system-zero/system-zero/data/docs/la.md

 var str = "oh la la lala, it's the natural la"

+ - you can get the underlying byte by using an index and can be negative

+    str[-2]

-# This can be reassigned.
+# This can be reassigned

 str = "that everyone brings"

+  - in that case the previous value should be freed automatically

-# You can pass a string literal as an argument to a user defined function, or to a
+# You can pass a string literal as an argument to a user defined function, or
-# C function.
+  to a C function.

 # Functions can get at most nine arguments.